finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new InstrumentsApi();
+            var type = type_example;  // string | The type of identifier being supplied
-            var uid = uid_example;  // string | The uid of the requested instrument
+            var id = id_example;  // string | The identifier of the requested instrument
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
+            var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The effective date of the query (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The AsAt date of the query (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
 Keys of the properties to be decorated on to the instrument (optional)

             try
             {
                 // Get instrument definition
-                Instrument result = apiInstance.GetInstrument(uid, asAt, instrumentPropertyKeys);
+                Instrument result = apiInstance.GetInstrument(type, id, effectiveAt, asAt, instrumentPropertyKeys);
                 Debug.WriteLine(result);
             }
             catch (Exception e)